patrickf949/SendIT/README.md

 ###### FOR LOGIN

-* As a user You can only login after signup except for admin
+* As a user You can only login after signup

         {